bozsahin/ccglab/README.md

 <li> Open a new bash terminal and run <code>ccglab</code> script from anywhere.
 </ol>

-Please read the rest of this document before you run the script.
+<b>Please read the rest of this document before you run the script.</b>

 This is Common Lisp code.
 If you already have an ANSI Common Lisp, it can work with it too.